greensleeves01/greensleeves01.github.io/README.md

-This is one of the landing pages for Videlicet Web Design.
+This is one of the landing pages for Videlicet Web Design highlighting social media channels.